 This forms the basis of learning through communities of practice and situated learning such as real life project groups and action learning.
 It is used in developing behaviours through role modelling and interaction.

 Key theorists: include Candy, Dewey, Piaget, Rogoff, vonGlaserfeld, Vygotsky, Boud.

-Basis of the theory: the individual learner constructs meaning from understanding, knowledge through experiences and through reflecting on those experiences.
+Basis of the theory: the individual learner constructs meaning from understanding, knowledge through experiences and reflecting on those experiences.
 When a learner encounters something new this has to be reconciled with previous knowledge and experience.
 It may result in changing what we believe or in rejecting the new information.

 A constructivist L&D practitioner would facilitate learning to allow learners to gain new knowledge and meaning for themselves, rather than telling them the information or concept and expecting ‘rote’ learning.
 It requires active participation on behalf of the learner.

 Some models emerging from neuroscience can be applied to learning design and delivery.
 However, as with the theories above, these outlines give only the briefest introduction.
 And, with our knowledge continuing to expand, there are also challenges to these ideas.

 In The neuroscience of joyful education, Willis highlights the importance of learning being a stress-free and enjoyable experience for effective outcomes.
 RAD relates to specific brain areas and functions:

 - R (Reticular activating system [RAS]): All information enters the brain through sensory inputs but only a fraction make it through the unconscious RAS filter.
 Effective learning content should therefore be non-threatening, novel and engaging.